 - Decorative flags

-Remember, it’s also important to keep your stairs clear and have a solid handrail in place.
+Remember, keeping your stairs clear and having a solid handrail is also important.
 The safer your property is, the less likely you’ll ever need to file a liability home insurance claim.

 2. Make Your Home Look More Expensive